AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <img align="right" width="400" src="https://github.com/hearvox/breaking-news/blob/master/assets/ad-plymouth.jpg?raw=true">Once upon a time, an advertiser contracted a media agency to place specific advertisments in specific publications.
 Publishers provided "tear sheets" proving the ads had run.
 The agency got 15% of ad's cost; the publishers pocketed the rest.

 This type of advertising built the brands of nearly every major product and service you've ever heard of.
-So, obviously, the whole process was in need of radical disruption.
+So, obviously, the entire industry process needed radical disruption.

-Legions of millenials began innovating advertising technologies.
-They strategically leveraged social media data.
-They impacted highly engaged conversations.
-And they radically raised their rates.
+Legions of brogrammers began innovating advertising technologies, claiming to: "Build, run, measure and optimize retargeting-driven display campaigns."
+"Deliver cohesive messaging to qualified consumers at scale."
+"Analyze first-party premium publisher site level data to pinpoint active consumer intent."
+(All real company slogans, <a href="http://www.urbandictionary.com/define.php?term=YCMTSU">YCMTSU</a>.)
+Mainly they did, though, was radically raise thir rates.

 The old 15% cut for media agencies has creeped up to <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">55% in 2014</a>.
 In 2015, the creeps <a href="http://www.mediapost.com/publications/article/270487/study-finds-only-40-of-digital-buys-going-to-work.html">took 60%</a>.
-It costs money for brands to butt into all those strategically impacted conversations.

-"Ad tech" is the new automated way we now buy, sell, deliver, and display online advertising.
-The surcharge for this data-driven automation is the "ad tech tax."

 <h2>Ad targetting: bullseye or bullshit?</h2>